Evacuations ordered due to imminent flooding from heavy rain and snow in Washington state | NewsChannel 3-12

 More road closures on Friday are expected, the release added.

-A 20-mile stretch of Interstate 5 is closed in both directions due to rising water from the Chehalis River, Trooper Will Finn with Washington State Patrol told CNN in a phone call.
+A 20-mile stretch of Interstate 5 was closed in both directions due to rising water from the Chehalis River, Trooper Will Finn with Washington State Patrol told CNN in a phone call.
+The state’s transportation department later announced crews were working to reopen that part of the roadway as flood waters receded.

-“There is no viable route around I-5,” Finn said.
-“We ask that folks delay travel at this time.”

 The Chehalis River gauge near Ground Mound is forecast to crest at over 145 feet early Saturday morning, which is at major flood stage and would be the second-highest crest ever recorded.
 The highest on record is 147.26 feet on December 4, 2007.
 The river is not forecast to be below flood stage until Monday morning.